istio/tools/upgrade/README.md

     cd ROOT-OF-REPO/upgrade
     ```

-You may choose three types of test scenarios by configuring
+You may choose three types of test scenarios (i.e., *upgrade-downgrade*, *upgrade*, and *downgrade*)
-the TEST_SCENARIO variable.
+by configuring the TEST_SCENARIO variable.
 In the following example commands,
 *SOURCE_TAG* specifies the
 version of Istio to be upgraded/downgraded and *TARGET_TAG* specifies the
-version of Istio to which the test will upgrade/downgrade.
+version of Istio the test will be upgraded/downgraded to.

 Note that you may need to configure the variables in the commands based
 on your test cases.

 * When TEST_SCENARIO is configured as *upgrade-downgrade*,
-during testing, Istio will be upgraded and then downgraded.
+Istio will be upgraded and then downgraded.
 This is the default test flow.
 The following is an example command
 to configure this test scenario: